Using Regex in Unqork

 /^([a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,6})*$/

-To be more specific, you'll notice the @ sign separates two sets of square brackets.
-And there's also a third set of square brackets towards the end of the expression, this one set off by a period.
-Let's simplify this expression:
+Notice how the @ sign separates two sets of square brackets.
+There's also a third set of square brackets toward the end of the expression that is separated by a period.
+Simplifying the expression, you get the following:

 [ ] @ [ ] . [ ]

-Things are starting to resemble an email address.
-Let's keep going, this time focusing on that first set of square brackets and what it contains:
+Let's understand the first set of square brackets and what it contains:

 [a-zA-Z0-9._%-]

-Here, we list what characters are allowed in this section of the email address.
+Here is the list of supported characters allowed in this section of the email address syntax.
 Regex uses the ASCII code index to control the following ranges:

 Display ASCII Range Character Range Notes